Women of the Great War: WWI Posters

 World War I was fought not only with weapons but with pictures and words.
 After the United States declared war on Germany in April 1917, the federal government began using advertising and propaganda on an unprecedented scale, employing advertising professionals to sell the war the way they sold automobiles and phonograph records.

 Posters were an effective way to communicate directly with the public.
 Colorful and cheap to produce, they blanketed the country with wartime messages.
 Street photos of the period often show various war posters tacked to fences and buildings, in cities and small towns alike.
-Bold in design, posters conveyed their message at a glance, aiming for a strong emotional response.
-They were the Facebook memes of their day.
+Bold in design, posters conveyed their message at a glance and aimed for a strong emotional response.

 NSHS Superintendent Addison Sheldon (1861-1943) collected dozens of posters in the States and in Europe during the war.
 The few shown here portray women in ways that offer insights into the place of women in the context of wartime goals and cultural norms.

 Women were also portrayed in more traditional roles.
-Here, woman is the gentle wife to be defended by the man.
+Here, the woman is the gentle wife to be defended by the man.

 Here she is the aging mother still caring for her sons.